inverse/personal-site/_posts/2025-03-22-uncovering-security-flaws-in-jwt-flows.md

 - **Jan 21, 2025** - Follow-up on my original security report.
 - **Feb 12, 2025** - [Official deprecation][7] of the insecure password flow, announced in the [PyTado][8] repo and on [Home Assistant][9], along with migration guidelines and a deprecation timeline.

-While it was great to see **transparency around the API sunset**, the communication process could have been smoother. **Better coordination with Home Assistant's release cycle** might have helped minimize disruption for users.
-Esepcially considering according to reported stats around [3.4%][11] use this setup.
+While it was great to see transparency around the API sunset, the communication process could have been smoother.
+Better coordination with Home Assistant's release cycle might have helped minimize disruption for users.
+Especially considering according to reported stats around [3.4%][11] use this setup.
----

 ## Reflections

-When reaching out to **Tado's engineering team**, I found them to be **open and transparent**.
-They acknowledged that they had been pushing for a fix for a long time.
-Their willingness to engage in dialogue was **refreshing and encouraging**, especially for someone interested in **infosec** but not an expert.
+When reaching out to Tado's engineering team directly, I found them to be open and transparen.
+They acknowledged that they were aware of the weakness had been pushing for a fix for a long time.
+Their willingness to engage in dialogue was refreshing and encouraging, especially for someone interested in infosec but not an expert.

-💡 **Props to the engineers** for engaging with the community!
+💡 Props to the engineers for engaging with the community!
 At no point did I feel discouraged from inspecting the system—on the contrary, I was encouraged to look further.

-🚀 **Tado, perhaps it's time to publish an [official security policy][10]?**
+🚀 Tado, perhaps it's time to publish an [official security policy][10] to make the triage process easier?

----

 ### References